$\beta$-Variational Autoencoder as an Entanglement Classifier: Introduction

 \section{Introduction}

-Entanglement is one of the most outstanding properties in quantum physics.
-It is associated with correlations that are non classical and may occur between otherwise unconnected quantum systems.
+Entanglement is one of the most outstanding properties in quantum systems.
+It introduces correlations that are non-classical and may occur between otherwise non-interacting systems.
 Its usefulness emerges in such areas as quantum information, quantum computation, quantum cryptography and quantum metrology.
 It is also crucial to the phenomena of quantum teleportation~\cite{BB_+_quantumtelep}.
-Due to the importance of entanglement, which appears in so many instances, it is no wonder that there is a huge interest in finding methods that can detect, classify and analyze it \cite{amico2008entanglement,ma2018ent, horodecki2009quantum, plenio2014introent}.
+Due to the importance of entanglement, which appears in so many instances, it is no wonder that there is a huge interest in finding methods that can detect, classify and quantify it \cite{amico2008entanglement,ma2018ent, horodecki2009quantum, plenio2014introent}.

-On the other hand, deep learning (DL) techniques are becoming one of the most important assets in the physicists' toolbox, for instance helping us understand patterns that have little or no bias from the previously established theoretical framework.
-In general, DL techniques have been used in relation to computer science, and some successful examples are the technologies associated with pattern recognition, especially computer vision \cite{krizhevsky2012imagenet,sermanet2013vision}, as well as some applications that received praise from the media, like Alpha GO~\cite{silver2017GO}.
-Anyhow, lately this kind of approach found its way in physics, going beyond computer science.
+On the other hand, deep learning (DL) techniques are becoming one of the most important assets in the physicists' toolbox, for instance helping understanding patterns that have little or no bias from a previously established theoretical framework.
+In general, DL techniques have been used in relation to computer science, and some successful examples are the technologies associated with pattern recognition, especially computer vision \cite{krizhevsky2012imagenet,sermanet2013vision}, as well as some applications that received attention from the media, like Alpha GO~\cite{silver2017GO}.
+Lately this kind of approach found its way in physics, going beyond computer science.
 Some recent applications emerge in condensed matter physics \cite{carrasquilla2017machine}, quantum many-body physics \cite{carleo2017solving, torlai2018neural} and molecular modeling \cite{rupp2012molecular}.
 DL techniques are even being applied as a way to unveil how physical concepts emerge \cite{ETH1, ETH2}.

-In this paper, our interest goes to quantum physics, particularly quantum information.
-One important problem in this domain is to distinguish between entangled and separable states, this is known to be an NP-hard problem \cite{gurvits2003classical}, therefore there is no known classical algorithm that could solve this problem efficiently.
+In this paper, we are concerned to the problem on how to distinguish between entangled and separable states, this is known to be an NP-hard problem \cite{gurvits2003classical}, therefore there is no known classical algorithm that could solve this problem efficiently.